DM-Earth/Cabricality-Utils/README.md

 # Cabricality Utils

 This is a small Minecraft mod for [Cabricality](https://github.com/DM-Earth/Cabricality) Modpack.
-Currently it only supports Fabric/Quilt 1.18.2.
+Currently, it only supports Fabric/Quilt 1.18.2.

 ## Functions

 - Make Trade Cards and Profession Cards easier to translate.
-- Replace Ad Astra's wrench with the Create one.
+- Replace Ad Astra and Bits and Chisels' wrench with the Create one.
 - Tweak bounding boxes of Flags from Ad Astra to match the custom models in Cabricality.
 - Catch the registrations with namespace of `cabricality` and add them to vanilla datafixers.
 - Move items form KubeJS to a new item group instead of that KubeJS one.